laurentpayot/verticalize/README.md

 ## Gist

-The following example code is OK but a bit hard to read:
+The following example code is a bit hard to read:

 ```js
 const { status } = await send(capitalize(greeting) + "!")